pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 - Koffing: Thrash x2 or IB + TB
 - Zubat: Thrash or TB

-- Retalk to the Rocket, pick up the Lift Key and take the stairs you came from back to B3F.
+- Retalk to the Rocket, pick up the Lift Key, and take the stairs you came from back to B3F.

 <img src="/docs/gen-1/images/classic/GC5.png">